-General obligation notes payable consist of three long-term notes payable and one local improvement district bond anticipation note.
+General obligation notes payable consist of three long-term notes obtained from the Special Public Works Fund of the Oregon Economic Development Department, one long-term note from the State of Oregon Revolving Fund and one local improvement district bond anticipation note from U.S. Bank National Association.
 The following schedule provides specific information about these notes:

-Governmental Activities On September 27, 2010, the City received proceeds in the amount of \$89,950 from US Bank for an asphalt zipper.
-Loan principal and interest is payable annually at 4.242% through October 2013. \$ 22,975 On July 8, 2011, the Florence Urban Renewal Agency received proceeds in the amount of \$2,500,000 from Oregon Pacific Bank to finance the Old Town Infrastructure Project.
+• Governmental Activities On September 27, 2010, the City received proceeds in the amount of \$89,950 from US Bank for an asphalt zipper.
+Loan principal and interest is payable annually at 4.242% through October 2013. \$ On July 8, 2011, the Florence Urban Renewal Agency received proceeds in the amount of \$2,500,000 from Oregon Pacific Bank to finance the Old Town Infrastructure Project.
 Loan principal and interest is payable semiannually at 3.75% through October 15, 2015.
-2,045,000 On October 3, 2011, the City received proceeds in the amount of \$317,322 from Oregon Pacific Bank.
+2, On October 3, 2011, the City received proceeds in the amount of \$317,322 from Oregon Pacific Bank.
 The funds were used to purchase vehicles and equipment for enterprise funds as well as governmental funds.
-The governmental portion was \$202,322.
-Loan principal and interest is payable annually at 3.75% through October 2015.
-129,957 On November 26, 2012, the City received proceeds in the amount of \$595,000 from Siuslaw Bank to finance the purchase of vehicles and equipment.
+The V governmental portion was \$202,322.
+Loan principal and interest is payable annually at 3.75% through October ' 2015.

+On November 26, 2012, the City received proceeds in the amount of \$595,000 from Siuslaw Bank to finance the purchase of vehicles and equipment.
 The government portion was \$340,000.
 Loan principal and interest is payable semiannually at 3.5% through November 2017.

-335,344 Total notes payable \$ 2,533,276
+Total notes payable